 Recipe Ingredient Notes

-Orange Zest: For the orange zest, I recommend using, if possible, an organic orange.
+Orange Juice & Zest: Orange juice and Orange Zest adds a lovely brightness to the cranberry sauce.
+I recommend using, if possible, an organic orange.
 Regardless of what orange you choose to use, please make sure to give it a good wash.
 If you don’t have an orange on hand, you could use the zest of a lemon, lime, or even grapefruit.
 I recommend a Microplane for this task.
-If you do not like oranges or citrus, feel free to leave out the orange zest.

-Making your own cranberry sauce is pretty easy and it can be made in just 10 minutes.
-I highly recommend using your own for this recipe.
+Making your own cranberry sauce is pretty easy and it can be made in just 10 - 15 minutes.
+You can either use fresh or frozen cranberries to make this gluten free cranberry sauce.

 - Preheat your oven to 350F and arrange your oven rack in the middle of your oven.
 This way your cheesecake will bake evenly.